-Offering a free Wi-Fi service for your customers is much more than just a nice gesture.
+Offering your customers free Wi-Fi is much more than just a nice gesture.
 It’s a way to attract new customers, to encourage them to dwell longer on your premises, plus deliver targeted information using customised log-in portals and redirects that lead to your website or chosen landing page.

 Beware the café camper